 The BRIDGES characteristics are habits of mind or learning traits that develop character and learning power and enable us to grow into well-rounded individuals and resilient learners, both of which we need if we are to continue to be ‘life-long learners’.

 The BRIDGES wheel below illustrates the seven habits/characteristics that are developed; each habit is focussed on through a weekly cycle.
-This means each habit is featured more than once during the year, allowing for a greater depth of understanding for the children as they re-visit each characteristic a number of times and giving them plenty of opportunity to demonstrate and exercise the habit throughout the year.
+This means each habit is featured approximately once per half term, allowing for a greater depth of understanding for the children as they re-visit each characteristic a number of times and giving them plenty of opportunity to demonstrate and exercise the habit throughout the year.

 The BRIDGES wheel is displayed in every classroom as well as other key areas of the primary building, with the focus of the week also on display.
 The display of the wheel etc. helps to remind everyone in the primary what our focus for a particular week is.
 Throughout the week the staff will refer to the BRIDGES habit for the week at every given opportunity with the children.
-All lessons plans make explicit links to the BRIDGES focus of the week, always looking for ways to help the children exercise and develop the habit.
+All lessons plans make explicit links to the BRIDGES foci; we are always looking for ways to help the children exercise and develop the habit.

 The weekly newsletter also shares with parents/carers details of which children have been awarded the ‘Headteacher’s Habits Award’ during the Friday assembly, again with the reason why.